opengeostat/pygslib/README.rst

 Ipython notebook templates
 --------------------------
-The easies way to use PyGSLIB is to modify the Ipython notebook  provided as template.
+The easiest way to use PyGSLIB is to modify the Ipython notebook  provided as template.
 Just change some input and enjoy the results.

 Notes
 -----